WokLibCodeClub/Snake/Week3-Changing_Lists/README.md

 Challenge
 =========

-Write code with a `for` loop, and use `range()` with three numbers in the brackets to produce this output:
+Start a new Python file, with filetype .py, and Write code to produce this output:

 10
 9